UKHackspaceFoundation/foundation/structure.md

 ## Overview
 * The Hackspace Foundation ("Organisation") exists to further its [goals](goals.md) to the [benefit](benefits.md) of its members
-* The Organisation's membership is made up of hackspaces and individuals, see Membership
+* The Organisation's membership is made up of hackspaces (Member Spaces) and individuals (Supporter Members), see [Articles of Association](https://github.com/UKHackspaceFoundation/constitution/blob/master/articles.pdf) and the **Membership** section below
 * All members are required to follow the [Code of Conduct](codeOfConduct.md)
 * The Organisation is directed by a small, elected managing board
 * The Organisation's focus is on high-level co-ordination and support, not the running of individual hackspaces
-* The Organisation is currently an [unincorporated member association](https://www.gov.uk/business-legal-structures/unincorporated-association)
+* The Organisation is currently in the process of incoporating (request submitted Jan 2017)

 ## Membership
 * There are two classes of membership to the Organisation:
-    * Individual members ("Members"), and
     * Member Hackspaces ("Member Spaces")
+    * Supporter Members ("Members"), and

 ### Member Spaces
 * An organisation may join as a Member Space if it meets the Foundation's [definition of a Hackspace](define.md)